the Application Process

 Required Immigration Documents

-To have an I-20 prepared, the following documents must be submitted with the application.
+In addition to the Supplemental International Student Application, to have an I-20 prepared, the following documents must be submitted with the application.
 The I-20 will not be prepared before the application is complete and officially reviewed and the Office of Admissions has taken favorable action on the application.

 - Letter of Support or Confidential Statement of Financial Support - An official letter of support from your financial sponsor stating the specific amount the sponsor will provide dated no more than 12 months prior to the term of entry.

 - If you are transferring from an institution within the U.S., you must have a Transfer Eligibility Form completed by the appropriate Immigration Official or Foreign Student Advisor at the institution you are attending or attended.
 This form is included with the application.